Imbirel/release-tracker/README.md

 ## About The Project

+You can configure browser support in the file `.browserslistrc`.
 The project uses Tailwind CSS v4.
 He is designed for Safari 16.4+, Chrome 111+, and Firefox 128+.
-If you need to support older browsers, please downgrade to v3.4 until your browser support requirements change.
+If you need to support older browsers, please downgrade to v3 until your browser support requirements change.

 ### Built With